sonalitejura/portfolio-projects/tableau-project/README.md

   - **Customer Insights**: Utilised a scatter plot to identify high-value customers for targeted marketing efforts.

-  - **Product Performance**: Designed a treemap visualisation to showcase product popularity and profitability trends.
+  - **Sales Performance**: Designed a dual-axis chart to the actual sales vs the target sales.

   - **Time-Based Analysis**: Integrated a yearly filter to allow users to explore and analyse time-based trends.